CYGNUS-RD/mycondor/README.md

 2) download and install Docker for your platform [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and use Cygno Condor Container from your PC or server, etc. an then follow the [istruction for Cygno Condor Container](https://github.com/CYGNUS-RD/mycondor#cygno-condor-container)

 ### Cygno Condor Cloud in your notebook (once forever)
-* connect to cygno cloud interface: https://notebook.cygno.cloud.infn.it:8888/ (be sure to start the latest version 'dodasts/cygno-lab:v1.0.12-cygno' some browser cache old release)
+* connect to cygno cloud interface: https://notebook.cygno.cloud.infn.it:8888/ (login with your AAI credintial and be sure to start the latest version 'dodasts/cygno-lab:v1.0.12-cygno' some browser cache old release)
 * to config once forever your condor eviroment **open a terminal** and edit your bashrc profile (where USERNAME is your username):

 ![Logo](https://github.com/CYGNUS-RD/mycondor/blob/main/interface.png)